agingfixed/schematicsApp/README.md

 Dock” on macOS or “Install app” in Chrome on Windows).

 If your browser surfaces an install button you can add the app in a single click.
 Safari on macOS exposes this as **File → Add to Dock**, while Chromium browsers show an install icon in the address bar or under **More → Install app**.
-The login screen mirrors these steps and adapts its guidance based on your operating system.
-See [`docs/desktop-offline.md`](docs/desktop-offline.md) for tips on distributing the static build when a browser-based install is not available.
+When the browser cannot offer an install prompt, the login screen falls back to a one-click download of the correct offline bundle (macOS, Windows, or Linux) generated during `npm run build`.
+See [`docs/desktop-offline.md`](docs/desktop-offline.md) for a deeper look at distributing and verifying these archives.

 ## Current Capabilities